 Ridership Is Not Transit’s Only Measure of Success

-The boards of directors who govern transit agencies — who are either elected officials or their appointees — never tell their staffs to run the agency this way.
+The people who govern transit agencies — who are either elected officials or their appointees — almost never tell their staffs to run the agency this way.
 They want ridership, but they also want a lot of other things that often justify running low-ridership service.

 The 2020 Covid-19 epidemic proved this point.
 Instead of shutting down and laying off most staff, as a profit-making business would logically do, most big city agencies did their best to run service, not just to keep their staff employed but also to enable those “essential service” workers to get around, so that the city could keep functioning.
 To do this, and to encourage social distance, they ran intentionally “empty” buses and discouraged people from riding them.
 In this, transit revealed itself to be the opposite of a business.
 It’s a utility, an essential element of the functioning of a city.